Changissnz/selfinterest/README.md

 spatiotemporal contexts.
 Instead, every little matter of past or present or potential is placed under the guard of this security, due to the supposedly opportunistic quality in decisions taken by the APT.
 Exploitation would be inevitable if these matters were not guarded, goes the justification.
-Maybe some decisions that took place in the past was fault by technical judgment.
+Maybe some decisions that took place in the past is fault by technical judgment.
 Therefore, goes the thinking, the best way to deal with liabilities from "utility" of these pasts is to duplicate these pasts' image in ways that deflect fault onto the least valuable aspects that are nevertheless supposed to be guarded from the APT.
 It is this kind of technique that is conducive to more pathology than what the past was